 The Fund's activities expose it to financial risks: market risk (primarily price risk), credit risk and liquidity risk.
-The Fund's overall risk management program focuses on the unpredictability of financial markets and seeks to minimize potential adverse effects on the Fund's financial performance.
+The Fund's overall risk management program focuses on the unpredictability of financial markets and seeks to minimize the potential adverse effects on the Fund's financial performance.

-The management of these risks is carried out by the Trustee under the policies approved by the BOD.
-The BOD approves written policies covering overall risk management.
-Any prospective investment shall be limited to the types of investments described in the Plan Rules of the Fund thereby limiting the risk exposure of the Fund to the risks inherent in investments approved by the investors.
+The management of these risks is carried out by the Trustee under the policies approved by the Board of Directors.
+The Board of Directors approves written policies covering overall risk management.
+Any prospective investment shall be limited to the type of investments described in the Plan Rules of the Fund thereby limiting the risk exposure of the Fund to the risks inherent in investments approved by the investors.